Dual Diagnosis Rehab In Florida

 It’s difficult to say which came first, a mental illness or substance abuse.
 Many people with mental illnesses begin taking drugs or drinking alcohol to cope with their feelings.
 They soothe anxieties with alcohol or drugs, and then they turn to stimulants to have enough energy after a binge to go to work or school.
 Over time, addiction develops even though mental illness came first.

 For other people, however, drugs can lead to damage to the brain that causes symptoms of mental illnesses.
-Many individuals may have a genetic predisposition to either addiction or mental illness, but only find that, after increasing the amounts and types of substances abused, their mental illness symptoms appears.
+Many individuals may have a genetic predisposition to either addiction or mental illness but only find that, after increasing the amounts and types of substances abused, their mental illness symptoms appear.

 It really doesn’t matter which came first.
 The important thing to remember is that help and recovery are possible for addiction and mental illness.
-Proper diagnosis and treatment is the key to a successful recovery.
+A proper dual diagnosis rehab and treatment is the key to a successful recovery.

-What Common Mental Disorders are Associated with Dual Diagnosis?
+What Common Mental Health Disorders Are Associated With Dual Diagnosis?